-- 9. Starts/stops driving-dependent application rate.
+9. Starts and stops the application.
 Floor-belt oil must be circulating before application starts.
-Key no. 12 has the same function. - 10.
-Home key - 11.
-Toggles different views on the screen (see also point 4). - 12.
-Starts/stops driving-dependent application rate.
+Key no. 12 has the same function.

+10. Home key

+11. Toggles different views on the screen (see also point 4).

+12. Starts and stops the application.
 Floor-belt oil must be circulating before application starts.

-Key no. 9 has the same function. - 13.
-Starts manual application until it is pressed again or until forward movement is detected and the application becomes driving dependent.
-Can only be activated when sectioncontrol is off (manual). - 14.
-Increases the spreading volume by 10% - 15.
+- 13. Starts manual application until it is pressed again or until forward movement is detected and the application becomes driving dependent. - 14.
+Increases the spreading volume by $10\,\%$ - 15.
 Reduces the spreading volume by $10\,\%$ - 16.
 Return to the input application volume.

 - 1. Symbol for headland spreading; the symbol appears when headland spreading is activated - 2.
 Automatic volume reduction: when headland spreading is connected, the volume spread towards a boundary is automatically reduced by 10%.
-This reduction can be changed to 0% if it is not wanted; it is also possible to enter an automatic reduction on both sides (see page 33). - 3.
+This reduction can be changed to 0% if it is not wanted; it is also possible to enter an automatic reduction on both sides (see p.
+33). - 3.
 Shows the current application rate in kg/ha (the total application rate will be lower when the application rate towards a boundary is reduced by 10%)